pajmd/KubernetesRelated/helm.md

 # helm

 __NOTE:__
+Helm install procedure described below is about version 2.n.
-Helm newer version 3 as of 201911 may well be easier to install
+The newer version 3 as of 201911 may well be easier to install because tiller running on the cluster is no longer.

 ## Docs